cdapio/cdap/README.md

 - Core Java API
 	- Implements the account, account component, account entites management
-- Thrift wrapper for the API
+- RPC wrapper for the API
 	- Generates Client and Server code and wraps the functionality
 - HTTP wrapper for the API
 	- Implement ReST API on top of the java API to be accessed by web clients